PokemonTCG/pokemon-tcg-sdk-typescript/README.md

 ```

 ## Contributing
+* Open an issue
+  * Describe what the SDK is missing and what changes you'd like to see implemented
+  * **Ask clarifying questions**
 * Fork it (click the Fork button at the top of the page)
 * Create your feature branch (git checkout -b my-new-feature)
 * Make some changes and fix some bugs!
 * Run the tests `npm run-script test`
 * Test your changes in a project of yours:
   * Create a link with [npm](https://docs.npmjs.com/cli/link.html) or [yarn](https://yarnpkg.com/lang/en/docs/cli/link/) (depending on what tool you installed this SDK with)
   * In your project that **uses** the SDK, install the linked package with `yarn/npm link pokemon-tcg-sdk-typescript`
   * Verify the SDK behaves as expected, and your changes took effect
 * Commit your changes (git commit -am 'Add some feature')
 * Push to the branch (git push origin my-new-feature)
 * Create a new Pull Request

-## TODO
-* Add more testing?